 - (1) any specific individuals identified in a statement under subdivision 1 or 2 or individuals identified in the record who might be endangered if the person was not held; - (2) the examiner whose written statement was a basis for a hold under subdivision 1; and - (3) the peace or health officer who applied for a hold under subdivision 2. - (c) If a person is intoxicated in public and held under this section for detoxification, a treatment facility may release the person without providing notice under paragraph (d) as soon as the treatment facility determines the person is no longer a danger to themselves or others.
-Notice must be provided to the peace officer or health officer who transported the person, or the appropriate law enforcement agency, if the officer or agency requests notification. - (d) If a treatment facility releases or discharges a person during the 72-hour hold period or if the person leaves the facility without the consent of the head of the treatment facility, the head of the treatment facility shall immediately notify the agency which employs the peace or health officer who transported the person to the treatment facility under this section. - (e) A person held under a 72-hour emergency hold must be released by the facility within 72 hours unless a court order to hold the person is obtained.
-A consecutive emergency hold order under this section may not be issued.
+Notice must be provided to the peace officer or health officer who transported the person, or the appropriate law enforcement agency, if the officer or agency requests notification. - (d) If a treatment facility releases a person during the 72-hour hold period, the head of the treatment facility shall immediately notify the agency which employs the peace or health officer who transported the person to the treatment facility under this section. - (e) A person held under a 72-hour emergency hold must be released by the facility within 72 hours unless a court order to hold the person is obtained.
+A consecutive emergency hold order under this section may not be issued. - Subd.
+4. Change of status.
+Any person admitted pursuant to this section shall be changed to voluntary status provided by section 253B.04 upon the person's request in writing and with the consent of the head of the treatment facility.